Sports in Ohio: Collegiate sports

 Ohio has eight NCAA Division I FBS college football teams, divided among three different conferences.
 It has also experienced considerable success in the secondary and tertiary tiers of college football divisions.

-In FBS, representing the Big Ten, the Ohio State Buckeyes football team ranks 5th among all-time winningest programs, with eight national championships and seven Heisman Trophy winners.
+In FBS, representing the Big Ten, the Ohio State Buckeyes football team ranks 1st among all-time winningest programs, with nine national championships and seven Heisman Trophy winners.
 Their biggest rivals are the Michigan Wolverines, whom they traditionally play each year as the last game of their regular season schedule.

 Ohio is one of only two states to have two colleges to appear in the College Football Playoffs.
-Ohio State appeared in 2014, 2016, 2019, and 2020 while Cincinnati appeared in 2021.
-Of those Ohio State was the only one to win the National Championship in 2014.
-The Cincinnati Bearcats represent the state in the American Athletic Conference; they will move to the Big 12 Conference in 2023.
+Ohio State appeared in 2014, 2016, 2019, 2020, 2022, 2024, and 2025 while Cincinnati appeared in 2021.
+Ohio State won two national championships in 2014 and 2024 while Cincinnati lost in their only appearance.
+Since 2023, the Cincinnati Bearcats have represented the state in the Big 12 Conference.

 Ohio has six teams represented in the Mid-American Conference: the Akron Zips, Bowling Green Falcons, Kent State Golden Flashes, Miami RedHawks, Ohio Bobcats and Toledo Rockets.
 The MAC headquarters are in Cleveland.

 The Youngstown State Penguins have been a perennial power at the Division I FCS level in the Missouri Valley Football Conference, having won four FCS titles.

 In NCAA Division III, the Mount Union Purple Raiders boast a record-setting 13 national championships, most recently in 2017.
 Since 1996, the Purple Raiders have advanced to the Division III title game in all but three seasons, and appeared in 11 consecutive title games (2005–2015).
 They also boast two record winning streaks for D-III—55 straight wins overall from 2000 to 2003, and 112 straight regular-season wins from 2005 to 2016 (the latter breaking the school's own record of 110, set from 1994 to 2005).